bauerbrett/Studying/README.md

 ## Security Engineering Notes

-These are notes I took while studying security engineering to get into big tech.
+These are notes for studying.
+They are primarily used for coding, data structures, and algorithims right now because I need to improve the most on those.

 ## Topics